Please note that the prices and booking conditions published on our website supercede those printed in any of our brochures.

 If any member(s) of your party is/are prevented from travelling, the person(s) concerned will be able to transfer their place to someone else (introduced by you) providing the following requirements are complied with.
 We must be notified of the transfer(s) not less than two weeks before departure.
 A transfer will not be possible if there is a waiting list for places in which case the available place must be offered to the next person on that list.
 Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result together with an amendment fee of £20 must be paid before the transfer can be affected.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines have restrictions on name changes once confirmed and many do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of repurchasing the flight at its current price (subject to availability).

 Please read your policy details carefully and take them with you on holiday.
-It is your responsibility to ensure that the insurance cover you purchase is adequate for your particular needs.
-We do not check alternative insurance policies.
+It is your responsibility to ensure that the insurance you purchase provides adequate cover.
+We do not check insurance policies and cannot be liable for any expenses incurred as a result of your not having adequate, appropriate or valid insurance cover.
 The Artisan Travel Company Ltd is an Introducer Appointed Representative of Campbell Irvine Ltd who are authorised and regulated by the Financial Services Authority.

 9. Changes and cancellation by us